 - Avoid unnecessary bottles in the early weeks as these can confuse your baby.
 If your baby needs supplements in the hospital, the Nursery nurse will let you know.

 - You will have colostrum for about three days, which is tailor-made to nourish a newborn.
 Around the third day after birth, your milk will begin to come in.
-Your breasts may feel full, warm, tender and may leak milk from one or both nipples.
+Your breasts may feel full, warm, tender, and may leak milk from one or both nipples.

 - Let your baby signal his hunger, every two hours or so, but don’t let him go much over three hours between feedings after your milk is in, because breast milk is rapidly digested, and your baby may be too tired to signal his hunger.